circleci/circleci-docs/jekyll/_docs/enterprise/debugging-replicated.md

 ### Restarting Replicated and the CircleCI app

 Please try restarting Replicated services.
-You can do this by running the following commands on the service box.
+You can do this by running the following commands on the service box:

 ```
 sudo restart replicated-ui